Protect Yourself and Others from COVID-19

 If you have symptoms of or are worried you might have Covid-19 (these are typically mild common cold-like or allergy symptoms).
 Isolate and get tested.

-If you have been exposed to someone who tests positive for or is suspected of having COVID-19 or exposed to someone who is awaiting a test result.
-View a helpful document here: Close Contact Notification
+If you have been exposed to someone who tests positive for or is suspected of having COVID-19, you may come to campus wearing a mask.
+Please follow the Close Contact Notification information based on CDC guidance.

 Influenza cases typically occur November through March and can cause prolonged fever and missed academics.
 Student Health Services offers the influenza vaccine to students by appointment and can bill insurance for this.
 Pharmacies and clinics also offer influenza vaccines.
 Influenza vaccines are typically given starting in September through February, but best to get by November each year.